-As in the past, some tickets will be held in reserve to accommodate those faculties expecting to make summer appointments and/or for unexpected appointments which arise after the initial round of applications.
+As in the past, some lecturer excludee tickets will be held in reserve to accommodate those faculties expecting to make summer appointments and/or for unexpected appointments which arise after the initial round of applications.
 Late requests, then, will be entertained, subject to availability of remaining lecturer-excludee tickets.
-Hiring Units unable to make use of approved appointments should inform the Office of Employee Relations (Academic) in order that these positions can be re-allocated.
+Hiring Units unable to make use of approved appointments should inform the Department of Faculty Relations in order that these positions can be re-allocated.

-I would ask that you forward copies of this memorandum to your chairs/program directors responsible for making contract faculty appointments and that your requests for lecturer-excludee positions be submitted to the Office of Employee Relations (Academic), C26, East Office Building (EOB) by April 14, 2007.
-If you require assistance with these appointments please contact me, Rob Lawson, at extension 55155 (E-mail: rlawson@yorku.ca).
+I would ask that you forward copies of this memorandum to your Chairs/Program Directors responsible for making contract faculty appointments and that your requests for lecturer-excludee positions be submitted to the Department of Faculty Relations, Room 276, York Lanes by April 30, 2014.
+If you require assistance with these appointments please contact me, Rob Lawson, at extension 22557 (E-mail: rlawson@yorku.ca).